The Life of a Riverman

 Having now finished major house rebuilding I hope to get back to 'Wise Folly' and many other boats I seem to have acquired.

-Robin Newlands is the President of the Thames Vintage Boat Club.
-He spent many years of his life working on the River Thames for the Thames Conservancy, latterly the Environmental Agency (being the current name of the government agency that has sole responsibility for management of the River Thames, amongst other things).
-This culminated in the senior position of River Inspector for a full half of the Upper Thames.
-He recently retired.
-He is a regular contributor to the "Boater" magazine
+Robin Newlands was the Founding President of the Thames Vintage Boat Club.
+In fact he, along with a handful of other enthusiasts, created the TVBC.
+He spent many years of his professional life working on the River Thames for the Thames Conservancy, latterly the Environmental Agency (being the current name of the government agency that has sole responsibility for management of the River Thames, amongst other things).
+This culminated in the senior position of River Inspector for a full half of the Upper Thames, a post he occupied for many years.
+It is true to say he is sadly missed.